+E. Criteria for judging Crochet and Knitting: Design and color, neatness, crochet/knitting mechanics, trimming, and construction finishes.

+F. Each knitted exhibit must include the following information on the fiber arts data card with the entry tag or exhibit will be lowered one ribbon placing:

+1. Why did you choose to create this exhibit?

-E. Knitting Information Sheet: Must be included for all classes in knitting.
-Each knitted exhibit must include the following information with the entry tag or exhibit will be lowered one ribbon placing: 1.What was your goal(s) in making this exhibit (Example: Learn how to block a garment or learn how to use two different yarn(s), 2.What steps did you take as you worked toward your goal(s)?, 3.What were the most important things you learned as you worked toward your goal(s)?, 4.Gauge-Number of rows per inch; number of stitches per inch.
-5. Size of needles, finger knitted, arm knitted, loom or machine knitted.
-6. Kind of yarn-weight and fiber content.
-7. Names of stitches used.
-8. Copy of directions.
-SF 60 used for all knitting classes.
+- 2. What steps did you take as you created your exhibit? - 3.
+What were the most important things you learned? - 4.
+Gauge -Number of rows per inch; number of stiches per inch. - 5.
+Kind of yarn weight and fiber content. - 6.
+Names of stiches used.

-F. Crochet Information Sheet: Must be included for all classes in Crochet.
-Each crocheted exhibit must include the following information on a half sheet of 8.5 x 11-inch paper placed with the entry tag or the exhibit will be lowered one ribbon placing: 1.)
-What was your goal(s) in making this exhibit (Example: Learn how to block a garment or learn how to use two different yarn(s))?
-2.)
-What steps did you take as you worked toward your goal(s)?
-3.)
-What were the most important things you learned as you worked toward your goal(s)?
-4.)
-Gauge and size of hook or type of crocheting tool.
-5.)
-Kind of yarn - weight and fiber content or other material used.
-6.)
-Names of stitches used.
-7.)
-Copy of directions SF 61 used for all crochet classes

-G. Entries: Each exhibitor is limited to one item per class.
+G. Each crocheted exhibit must include the following information on the fiber arts data card with the entry tag or exhibit will be lowered one ribbon placing:

+- 1. Why did you choose to create this exhibit? - 2.
+What steps did you take as you created your exhibit? - 3.
+What were the most important things you learned? - 4.
+Gauge and size of hook or type of crocheting tool. - 5.
+Kind of yarn weight and fiber content or other material used. - Names of stiches used. - H. Entries: Each exhibitor is limited to one item per class.

-H. Premier 4-H Science Award is available in this area.
+I. Premier 4-H Science Award is available in this area.
 Visit https://4h.unl.edu/fairbook/premier-science-award for more details.
-I. Special Recognition at State Fair: All garments and accessories will be juried to be selected for the 4-H Design Gallery.
+J. Special Recognition at State Fair: All garments and accessories will be juried to be selected for the 4-H Design Gallery.
 All garments with at least 60% wool content are eligible for the "Make It with Wool" Award.